PolarisHealer/weihaosun.github.io/_pages/about.md

 ## About Me

-I am a Ph.D. candidate in Management Science and Engineering at the School of Management, Hefei University of Technology, under the supervision of [导师姓名].
+I am a Ph.D. candidate in Management Science and Engineering at the School of Management, Hefei University of Technology.
 My research lies at the intersection of artificial intelligence and operations research, with a focus on leveraging large language models to solve complex real-world problems.

 ## Research Interests